frankier/StanBase.jl/README.md

 ## Versions

+Martrix input data is not handled properly in v6.4, please use v6.5

 StanBase.jl v4 supports Stan.jl v9 and StanSample v6 which by default use C++ level threads (and chains).
 This has major consequences for StanSample.jl and Stan.jl (explained in the documentation of Stan.jl v9 and in the on-line help in StanSample.jl v6).
 As such StanBase.jl v4 is a breaking update.

 StanBase.jl versions < v4.0.0 used StanDump.jl to create data.R and init.R files.
 It is no longer clear if .R files will be supported in future version of cmdstan.
 Certainly with cmdstan-2.28.2 I have seen error messages when using init.R files.
 Hence version 4 uses by default JSON.jl for this purpose.
 I have added a positional `use_json=true` argument to e.g. stan_sample().